-- 5.8.
-For contracts greater than £3,000 excluding VAT the Clerk shall seek at least two fixed-price quotes. - 5.9. where the value is between £1,000 and £3,000 excluding VAT, the Clerk shall try to obtain at least 2 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
-For smaller purchases, the clerk shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
-The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes. - ii. repairs to, or parts for, existing machinery or equipment. - iii. works, goods or services that constitute an extension of an existing contract. - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
-When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
+- iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
+When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council {or relevant committee}.
 Avoidance of competition is not a valid reason. - 5.14.
-The council shall not be obliged to accept the lowest or any tender, quote, or estimate. - 5.15.
-Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council {or Chair of the appropriate committee}, for any items below £2,000 excluding VAT.
-Such authorisation must be supported by a minute or other auditable evidence trail. - 5.16.
+The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
+Individual purchases within an agreed budget for that type of expenditure may be authorised by: - The Clerk under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council, for any items below £2,000 excluding VAT. - {a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under [£5,000] excluding VAT}

+Such authorisation must be supported by a minute or other auditable evidence trail.

+- 5.16.
 No individual member, or informal group of members may issue an official order unless instructed to do so in advance by a resolution of the council or make any contract on behalf of the council. - 5.17.
-No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council or a duly delegated committee acting within its Terms of Reference except in an emergency. - 5.18.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council (or a duly delegated committee acting within its Terms of Reference) except in an emergency. - 5.18.
 In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £2,000 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
-The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter.

-- 5.19.
-No expenditure shall be authorised, no contract entered into, or tender accepted in relation to any major project, unless the council] is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
-An official (Purchase) order or letter shall be issued for all work, goods, and services above £500 excluding VAT unless a formal contract is to be prepared or an official order would be inappropriate.
-Copies of orders shall be retained, along with evidence of receipt of goods. - 5.21.
+The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.19.
+No expenditure shall be authorised, no contract entered into, or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.20.
+An official Purchase Order shall be issued for all work, goods and services above £500 excluding VAT} unless a formal contract is to be prepared, or an official order would be inappropriate.
+Copies of orders shall be retained, along with evidence of receipt of goods.

+5.21.
 Any ordering system can be misused and access to them shall be controlled by the RFO.